- A brief definition of digital twin

-These technologies have primarily been used to create or enhance reality but in the case of a digital twin, we would be talking about being able to see the outcome or changes while performing modifications to the digital twin environment in real-time.
+These technologies have primarily been used to create or enhance reality but in the case of a digital twin, we would be talking about seeing the outcome or changes while performing modifications to the digital twin environment in real time.

 Real-time 360-Degree view with AR/VR

 But as fascinating as being able to create predictive models are, nothing beats the ability to have an uninterrupted 360-degree free-flowing few of a given structure.
 This is where VR and AR technology merged with Digital Twins really shine.

 Let’s paint a picture.